Understanding Yourself: Roadmap to a Deeper, More Authentic YOU

 • Do you struggle with negative self-talk or limiting beliefs?

 • When faced with challenges, do you tend to blame yourself or external factors?
 Do you make excuses for your own wrongdoings?
+Do you shift your responsibilities onto someone else?

 • Do you seek feedback from others and consider it thoughtfully?